topo-gps/ios-manual/en/routes/routes_share.rst

    *The share with Topo GPS pop-up*

-If you tap 'Share' in this pop-up the route will be shared with Topo GPS and will be visible to other users in the :ref:`'Shared' tab <ss-routes-import-shared>` of the routes screen, as in the example below:
+If you tap 'Share' in this pop-up the route will be shared with Topo GPS and will be visible to other users in the :ref:`'Shared routes screen <ss-routes-import-shared>` (Menu > Routes > Shared routes).

 .. figure:: ../_static/route-share-topogps3.png
    :height: 568px